dynatrace-oss/logstash-output-dynatrace/README.md

 * No default value
 * Introduced in `logstash-output-dynatrace` version `0.5.0` (not available in older versions)

-This setting allows to configure an HTTP proxy to route exported data.
+This setting configures an HTTP proxy to route exported data through.

 The supported configuration options and their syntax are the same as for the [proxy option](https://www.elastic.co/guide/en/logstash/current/plugins-outputs-http.html#plugins-outputs-http-proxy) in the HTTP output plugin: